-Multivitamins are everywhere-at the pharmacy checkout, in desk drawers, and now increasingly inside employer “wellness” conversations.
-But most coverage of the topic is stuck in two unhelpful extremes: either multivitamins are positioned as a daily must-have, or they’re dismissed as pointless.
-Neither framing helps the people who actually have to run benefits: HR leaders, plan sponsors, consultants, and finance teams.
+Multivitamins are everywhere—at the pharmacy checkout, in desk drawers, and now increasingly inside employer “wellness” conversations.
+But most coverage pits them as either a daily must-have or totally pointless.
+Neither framing helps the people actually running benefits: HR leaders, plan sponsors, consultants, finance teams.

-The more practical question isn’t “Do multivitamins work?”
-It’s this: If an employer recommends or subsidizes multivitamins, how do we do it in a way that’s clinically sound, easy to administer, and compliant-without turning it into another low-value perk?
+The real question isn't “Do multivitamins work?”
+It's this: If an employer recommends or subsidizes multivitamins, how do we do it in a way that's clinically sound, easy to administer, and compliant—without turning it into another low-value perk?

 Why multivitamins are a benefits-system decision

-When a company promotes something as “healthy”-especially if there’s an incentive attached-employees assume it’s been vetted.
-That’s not a marketing detail.
-It’s an operational reality that brings four requirements with it:
+When a company promotes something as “healthy”—especially with an incentive attached—employees assume it's been vetted.
+That's not a marketing detail.
+It's an operational reality that comes with four requirements:

-• Safety: avoid avoidable side effects, interactions, and overuse.
+- Safety: steer clear of side effects, interactions, and overuse.

-• Adoption: the experience has to be simple enough that people actually follow it.
+- Adoption: make it simple enough that people actually follow it.

-In other words, multivitamins aren’t just a consumer choice in the workplace-they’re part of a system.
-If you treat them like a giveaway, you’ll get giveaway results.
+Bottom line: multivitamins aren't just a consumer choice in the workplace—they're part of a system.
+Treat them like a giveaway, and you'll get giveaway results.

 What the evidence really says (in a way benefits teams can use)